 For example, say the parent lane In Development has a WIP limit of 3, while the child lanes Ready and In Process each have a WIP limit of 2.
 When a work item is moved into Ready, first the limit is checked on this lane.
 If the limit is not exceeded on this lane, the parent's WIP limit is checked.
 If any of the WIP limits are exceeded, an override reason must be supplied.
 In this example, if another work item is moved into Ready, the WIP limit of the parent lane In Development would be exceeded.

-To set a lane’s WIP limit, click the gear icon in the upper right hand corner of the board to reveal a dropdown menu.
+To set a lane’s WIP limit, click the icon in the upper-right corner of the board and select Board Layout Editor.